futaoo/LinkClimate/Competency-Questions.md

     </aside>

-- How can a time series for a number of different climatic variables be created?
+- How can a time series for a number of different climatic variables be retrieved?

     <aside>
     💡 **Q1**: Time series for average temperature and precipitation monitored by a sensor